Before coming to the University of Oregon, I was a Professor at the University of Texas at Arlington, where I was honored to win some teaching Awards:

 I've also published some essays on pedagogy:

 "The Trouble with Texts, or Teaching Green Cultural Studies in Texas," in the MLA collection, Teaching North American Environmental Literature

 "When the Newt Turned Off the Lights," in Teaching Climate Change in Literary and Cultural Studies

-The teaching of teaching: I taught the ProSeminar on Literary Pedagogy for several years.
+I taught a graduate proseminar on the Literary Pedagogy for several years.

-Curricular development and administration: I created the cross-disciplinary minor in Environmental and Sustainability Studies, with two other UTA faculty members, and served as the Coordinator and the Director of the Minor for several years.
+I also created the cross-disciplinary minor in Environmental and Sustainability Studies, with two other UTA faculty members, and served as the Coordinator and the Director of the Minor for several years.